HettyPatel/Laser_T/README.md

 ## Additions

-TASER introduces a way compressing weight matrices in a transformer architecture :
+TASER introduces new ways of compressing weight matrices in a transformer architecture :

 - **Mode 1**: QKVO interventions across the entire model.
 - **Mode 2**: QKVO interventions layer by layer.